sematext/docs/docs/guide/integrations-guide.md

 #### Agent Installation

-You need to add the Sematext repository and install Sematext Monitoring Agent.
+You need to add the Sematext repository and install Sematext Agent.
 It is available for various Linux distributions as well as infrastructure orchestration tools like Ansible, Puppet, and Chef.
 Choose your distribution and install required packages.
-Once installed, move to the Agent Setup step.
+Once installed, move to the App Agent Setup step.

-#### Agent Setup
+#### App Agent Setup

-Sematext Agent collects performance metrics of your application (Solr, Elasticsearch, HBase...).
+App Agent collects performance metrics of your application (Solr, Elasticsearch, HBase...).
 It can run in two different modes:

 - [In-process as a javaagent](/agents/spm-monitor-javaagent/)
 - [Standalone as a separate process](/agents/spm-monitor-standalone/)

-For more information check Java agent [overview page](/agents/spm-client/)
+For more information check App Agent [overview page](/agents/sematext-agent/app-agent)

 You'll start seeing your performance data in Sematext in a few minutes.
 If you do not see performance charts in 5 minutes, have a look at [Troubleshooting page](/monitoring/spm-faq/) for tips and if nothing works give us a shout @Sematext or at support@sematext.com.